Should Form Follow Function in Web Design?

 The Most Successful Websites are those that Balance Aesthetics with Functionality

 Overall, the importance of having a great looking website cannot be overstated, but the beauty bias only covers up so much – if the function of your website is lacking, people’s patience will run out.
-But if you work with website designers who understand the balance between user experience and aesthetics, you’ll get a website that works for you, not against you.
+But if you work with website designers, like Juno, who understand the balance between user experience and aesthetics, you’ll get a website that works for you, not against you.